-- a) To confirm the design and construction of the Project in accordance with the RFP Documents. - b) To provide all design and construction services necessary to implement the goals of the Project inclusive of, but not limited to, the following: Civil, architectural, electrical, structural, and mechanical design services as required for the Project; construction management services inclusive of budgeting, value engineering ("Value Engineering"), scheduling, project phasing, project administration, management and coordination of subcontractors, for the phased Part 1 and Part 2 work. - c) To conduct subsurface investigation work if and as required for the Project. - d) To furnish and provide all materials, management, personnel, equipment, hazardous material abatement, supervision, labor and other services necessary to complete the Project. - e) To provide the necessary design, consultants and documentation for all permitting, zoning, historic preservation and US Commission of Fine Arts approvals. - f) To provide move coordination and logistics support for the Project.
+- a) To confirm the design and construction of the Project (including both the modernization and the swing space) in accordance with the RFP Documents. - b) To provide all design services and construction management services necessary to implement the goals of the Project inclusive of, but not limited to, the following: civil, architectural, electrical, structural, and mechanical design services as required for the Project; construction management services inclusive of budgeting, value engineering ("Value Engineering"), scheduling, project phasing, project administration, management and coordination of subcontractors. - c) To conduct subsurface investigation work if and as required for the Project. - d) To furnish and provide all materials, management, personnel, equipment, hazardous material abatement, supervision, labor and other services necessary to complete the Project. - e) To provide the necessary design, consultants and documentation for all permitting, zoning, historic preservation and US Commission of Fine Arts approvals. - f) To provide move coordination and logistics support for the Project and Swing Project.